Module 1 Overview

 Preparing the Track for Your 100-Day Sprint

-Congratulations on being selected as a 100-Day Challenge Strategist in your Community and on taking on this functional role to lead a collaboration process that will drive impact towards ending GBVF.
+Congratulations on being selected as a 100-Day Challenge Strategist in your Community, taking on this functional role to lead a collaboration process that will drive impact towards ending GBVF.

 A 100-Day Challenge is a high-intensity, time-bound project.
-While it shares the basic components of any project — a team, a goal, and a plan — it functions differently from traditional government mandates.
-You play a vital role in designing the Challenge and in aligning the local GBVF ecosystem.
+While it shares the basic components of any project — a team, a goal, and a plan — it functions differently from a traditional project.
+As a Challenge Strategist, you will play a vital role in designing the Challenge and ensuring it aligns with the local GBVF priorities.

-You will not have tasks every week – the Coach will take care of guiding you and pulling you in during some of the journey.
-We will give you an overview of what they need to do every week, so you can help and support them throughout the journey.
+You will NOT have tasks every week – the Coach will pull you in for tasks other than your normal supporting role.
+You will receive an overview of what they need to do each week, so you can help and support them throughout the journey.

 Podcast

-Click to join (listen to) a Challenge Strategist and 100-Day Challenge coach for a breakdown of this module, packed with practical tips.
-Note: We’ve used AI to bring these insights to life—thank you for overlooking any weird accents.
+Click to join (listen to) a Challenge Strategist and 100-Day Challenge coach for a discussion of this module, packed with practical tips.
+Note: We’ve used AI to bring these insights to life—thank you for tolerating the strange accents.

 The Big Picture

 The 100-Day Challenge is not “business as usual.”
-It is a disciplined, high-speed journey to achieve results that previously seemed impossible.
-To succeed, your local system needs two things: clarity of purpose and high-level political cover.
-Over the next two weeks, you will put both in place.
+It is a disciplined, high-speed race to achieve results that previously seemed impossible.
+To succeed, two things are needed: clarity of purpose and high-level political cover.
+Over the next three weeks, you will put both in place.

-Convening Stakeholders: Identifying and inviting key leaders from government agencies (SAPS, Health, Justice) and NGOs within the local GBVF ecosystem.
+Identifying and inviting key leaders from government agencies (e.g. SAPS, Health, Justice) and NGOs within the local GBVF ecosystem.

-Facilitating Focus: Leading a collaborative meeting to gather diverse perspectives and decide on the specific area the 100-Day Challenge will target.
+Leading a collaborative meeting to gather diverse perspectives and decide on the specific focus of the 100-Day Challenge.

 Your Roadmap